thruthesky/cms/README.md

     * The `cms/js/service-worker.php` file is the service worker.
     It's a PHP script that wraps Javascript for `service worker scope`.
 * PWA start_url is pointing `cms/pwa-start.html` to avoid caching on the first page.

+## Minimum Javascript functionality & Ajax Call

+* `Ajax calls` could go complicated.
+    * So, use `Ajax calls` only for **some creating & updating**.
+        * For instance, register, login, profile update, post/comment create, update, delete, like/dislike, file upload
+    * Other create or update may not do `Ajax calls` because they are not important.
+        * For instance, no need to do `Ajax calls` for admin pages.

+* When admin logs in as `Ajax call`, the menu does not need to be update in real time because it is needed only for admin.
+    * If the user is admin, then you may simply refresh the site.